contrib-tracker/backend/docs/ci_cd.md

 ### 3. Drupal Test (`drupal_test`)

-This job runs tests for the Drupal site using various tools including Cypress and PHPUnit using ddev.
+This job runs tests for the Drupal site using various tools including Cypress and PHPUnit using DDEV.

-#### Runs on:

-- `ubuntu-latest`

 #### Environment Variables: